ncgeib/pypret/docs/installation.rst

 Requirements
 ------------

 It requires Python >=3.6 and recent versions of NumPy and SciPy.
+Furthermore, it requires ``h5py`` for storage and loading.
 An optional dependency for ``pypret.io`` is python-magic to recognize zipped HDF5 files.